top of page

 menestrel reduced.jpg

-Ménestrel is an alternative early music group co-founded by Janelle Lucyk and Kerry Bursey, mixing ancient repertoire with oral folk traditions.
+Ménestrel is a Canadian early music ensemble co-founded by Janelle Lucyk and Kerry Bursey, mixing ancient repertoire with Canadian oral folk traditions.
 Janelle Lucyk is a singer and producer among an emerging generation of Canadian artists specializing in old music and historically informed performance, taking ideas from conception to the stage.
 Kerry Bursey is a tenor and plucked string instrumentalist whose voice is appreciated for its luminous quality and as a sought-after lutenist, is also invested in the rare practice of self-accompaniment, in early and folk music of northwestern traditions.

 Beyond traditional venues, Ménestrel is committed to bringing the transformative magic of music to unexpected places.
 In 2024 Ménestrel took to the road, giving performances and collaborating with singers and choirs in all Canada's 13 provinces and territories.
 Since 2022, their “Messiah-on-the-go!” production congregates 20 emerging performers from across Canada to be featured in historic Nova Scotian venues.
 Last summer they were in residency in France and Spain for concerts, workshops and recording.
+Their upcoming Leaf Music album is scheduled for release in March 2026.
 Their concerts aim to demystify early music, juxtaposing it next to folk songs, which are songs of the people.
 Ménestrel has been active across Canada since 2019.

 kerry_edited.jpg